Creating a film budget from scratch is no easy task, no matter your level of experience.

 What is a Top Sheet?

-This total budget is often given to the producer through what’s called a top sheet.
+This total budget is often given to the producer through what’s called a top sheet (different than a “call sheet“).
 A top sheet is usually the first thing investors look for when deciding on whether or not they will approve and move forward with a project or not.

 Top sheets provide a snapshot of your overall estimated production budget, broken down into distinct levels which contain financial information on all the accounts necessary for the execution of your project.
 Top Sheets are effectively universal in their content and, as mentioned, they are absolutely expected.